eMARINE: Leading Tech Innovator in Global Maritime Industry

 In a few short years, unmanned ships are expected to begin moving silently across the world’s oceans like drones, delivering cargo faster, safer and cheaper.

-The world’s first autonomous cargo vessel Yara Birkeland is expected to launch this year, and while crew will man the ship for a trial period, it is expected to be fully automated by 2020.
+The world’s first autonomous cargo vessel Yara Birkeland launched in 2019, and while crew will man the ship for a trial period, it is expected to be fully automated this year.

 In this new age of shipping, piracy could become history, as autonomous vessels would be harder to board and have no visible control point such as a navigational bridge.
 If somehow hijacked, they could be locked down remotely or made to steam to safer waters.